 Memorial sculpture in tribute to the lives lost to AIDS and the community that has shared their struggle.

-The New York City Aids Memorial sits at the entrance to a new park adjacent to the former St. Vincent Hospital, West Village, which housed the city’s largest AIDS ward and features prominently in the history of the disease.
+The New York City AIDS Memorial sits at the entrance to a new park adjacent to the former St. Vincent Hospital, West Village, which housed the city’s largest AIDS ward and features significantly in the history of the disease.

 The memorial is designed by Studio ai architects and features a prominent sculpture, for which we provided detailed structural engineering and acted as Engineer of Record for steel contractor Dante Tisi.